Wigner rotations and an apparent paradox in relativistic quantum information: Physical system of the paradox

+with $|\psi(y)|^2=|\psi_{+Z}(y)|^2+|\psi_{-Z}(y)|^2$.
 The exact form of $\Gamma(y)$ in (\ref{det}) depends on details of the detection scheme, but for the sake of simplicity we will consider $\Gamma(y)\propto\mathrm{e}^{-y^2/w^2}$.
 Since it is not possible to localize a particle in dimensions smaller than its Compton wavelength $\lambdabar=\hbar/(mc)$, we must have $w>\lambdabar$.
-We can define $R=P(0)/P(y_m)$ as the ratio between the probability of finding the particle around the minimum of the modulus of the wavefunction, at $y=0$, and the probability of finding it around the maximum, at $y=y_m$ in Fig. \ref{fig1}.
-Considering that the superposition of momenta of the states (\ref{state_z_s0}) and (\ref{state_x_s0}) is not very relativistic, such that we can write $p\simeq mv$ and $\gamma_p\simeq 1+v^2/2$ up to the second order in $v$, it is straightforward to show, using Eqs. (\ref{det}), (\ref{wigner ang}) and each of Eqs. (\ref{psil}), (\ref{psil-}), (\ref{phil}) and (\ref{phil-}), that
+We can define $R_0=P(0)/P(y_m)$ as the ratio between the probability of finding the particle around the minimum of the modulus of the wavefunction, at $y=0$, and the probability of finding it around the maximum, at $y=y_m$ in Fig. \ref{fig1} in reference frame $S^{(0)}$.
+Anagously, we define $R_1$as the same ratio in reference frame $S^{(1)}$.
+Considering that the superposition of momenta of the state (\ref{psi}) is not very relativistic, such that we can write $p\simeq mv$ and $\gamma_p\simeq 1+v^2/2$ up to the second order in $v$, it is straightforward to show, using Eqs. (\ref{det}), (\ref{p0}), (\ref{p1}), and (\ref{wigner ang}), that